Stonkers

 Stonkers is a strategy video game for the ZX Spectrum published by Imagine Software in 1983.
 It was written by John Gibson with graphics by Paul Lindale.
-In 2013, TechRadar called it an early example of a real-time strategy game.
+It has been called an early example of a real-time tactics or real-time strategy game.

 Gameplay

 Stonkers is controlled either using keyboard or joystick.
 In the game, the player controls infantry, artillery, tank, and supply-truck units.
 Combat units consume supplies over time and the player must use the supply units to replenish them.
 Supply units are unloaded while a ship docks at the player's port.
 Information about ongoing events is displayed in a ticker tape on the bottom of the screen.

 Reception

 It was awarded the title "Best Wargame" by CRASH in 1984.